Doctor Eggman: Modern era

 In Sonic Colors, Eggman is again the main antagonist.
-He initially claims to seek forgiveness for his past transgressions, and attempts to make amends by opening up an interstellar theme park, chaining together several planets to be used as attractions within the main planet's orbit.
+He initially claims to seek forgiveness for his past transgressions, and attempts to make amends by opening up an interstellar amusement park, chaining together several planets to be used as attractions within the main planet's orbit.
 However, it becomes clear that the park is merely a front for Eggman's true intentions, which involve harnessing the energies of the alien Wisps for his plans to take over the universe.
 Unlike in most other 3D Sonic games, Eggman is the final boss, piloting an Eggmobile utilizing the Wisps' powers.
 After his defeat, a black hole consumes the entire park, taking Eggman with it.
 After the credits, Eggman is seen stranded in deep space inside the Eggmobile along with his two robot assistants Orbot and Cubot, stating he has his revenge plan laid out.

 Eggman appears in both his classic and modern designs in Sonic Generations.
-After his defeat in Sonic Colors, while stranded in space, Eggman comes across a being known as the Time Eater; after somehow converting it into a robotic form, he attempts to use its time powers to reverse all of his past defeats at the hands of Sonic.
+After his defeat in Sonic Colors, while stranded in space, Eggman comes across a being known as the Time Eater; after somehow converting it into a robotic form, he attempts to use its abilities of manipulating time and space to alter history for his own benefit.
 By using the Time Eater, however, he causes rifts in time to open, bringing Sonic, Tails and himself to meet their classic counterparts.
-Eggman works together with his past self, Classic Eggman, to attempt to vanquish Sonic once and for all.
+Eggman eventually recruits his past self, Classic Eggman, to his cause in order to defeat Sonic once and for all.
 They serve as the Classic Era bosses, the Modern Era bosses, and the final bosses during the game.
 Each Eggman uses a different mech: Classic Eggman with the Death Egg Robot from Sonic 2 and Modern Eggman with a redesigned Egg Dragoon from Unleashed.
 In the handheld version, they use the Big Arm mech from Sonic 3 and the Egg Emperor from Heroes, respectively.
 Unfortunately for the duo, the Time Eater is defeated when both Classic and Modern Sonic become Super Sonic.
 In the post-credits scene, both doctors wind up stranded in White Space with no apparent way out, leading Classic Eggman to suggest obtaining their teaching degrees once they escape.
 Modern Eggman agrees to this as he mentions that he "always enjoyed telling people what to do", although it is unknown if he is joking or serious.
 Eventually, both Classic and Modern Eggman somehow managed to escape White Space and return to their own time periods.